niklasramo/dragdoll/README.md

 #### `sensor.destroy()`

-Destroy's the sensor.
+Destroy the sensor.
 Disposes all allocated memory and removes all bound event listeners.

 ### BaseSensor